Skip to content

 Updating an existing package recipe

-This page details the process of updating a package that is already present in the AerynOS repository.
+This guide details the process of updating a package that is already present in the AerynOS repository.
+We will use GNU Nano as the running example, but the same steps apply to any existing package.

 Before updating the package yourself, please double check that there isn’t already an outstanding PR for the update you want to make.
 Please also check if someone has created an update request issue in the AerynOS recipes repository.